DOWNLOAD ENFSI 2016 PRESENTATION

-Until now 19 exercises have been held and the number of participating laboratories has increased, beginning with 10 laboratories during the first exercise and having 123 participants during the last one, corresponding to 2011.
+Until 2022, thirty editions of the Exercise have been held and the number of participating laboratories has been increasing, going from 10 laboratories in the first exercise to about 150 in recent years.

-The participating laboratories are situated in different countries, principally Spain and Portugal, although centres from Latin American countries are included.
-Most of the participating laboratories are public although the number of private laboratories is increasing.
+The participating laboratories are located mainly in Spain and Portugal and in different Latin American countries.
+Most of the participants are public laboratories, although the number of registered private laboratories is increasing.

-The effort spent to develop this exercise has been compensated by the significant acceptance shown, together with the good results that have been obtained.
-This, together with other activities initiated by the Group, should greatly help expand and unify the quality of the analyses performed in the forensic genetics laboratories located in Spain, Portugal and Latin America.
+The effort made in carrying out this exercise is offset by the good acceptance it has had, as well as by the good results that are being obtained, which helps enormously, together with other activities launched by the Group, to increase and unify the quality of analyses in Forensic Genetics laboratories in Spain, Portugal and Latin America.

-Any laboratory interested can participate in the exercise.
-Each laboratory is assigned a code to ensure anonymity in the results generated.
+Any interested laboratory can participate in the Exercise.
+Each laboratory is assigned a code to guarantee the anonymity of the results.